Calinou/awesome-gamedev/wall-of-shame.md

 ==============================

 * Bridges - only works on a proprietary platform.
 * Bfxr - relies on a proprietary language.
+Use sfxr/jsfxr instead.
 * Canabalt - only works on a proprietary platform.
 * Citrus - relies on a proprietary language.
 * Codename Lumberjack - relies on a proprietary language.